P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Conclusions

 \section{Conclusions}

+In this work, we investigated complementary WSSS techniques, analyzing the properties that most influenced their segmentation effectiveness.
+We found that \textit{prediction completeness}, sensitivity to semantic contours of objects, and robustness against noise were paramount components when performing segmentation from weakly supervised data.

-In this work, we first investigated complementary regularization methods to construct a strong baseline, considering properties such as \textit{completeness} and sensitivity to semantic contours of objects.
-We proposed the adversarial training of CAM generating networks to mitigate the attention deficit to marginal features observed in the Class-Specific Adversarial framework.
-Finally, we proposed C²AM-H, an extension of C²AM that incorporates hints of salient regions to devise more robust salient maps in a weakly supervised fashion.
+We devised NOC-CSE: the adversarial training of CAM generating networks to mitigate the attention deficit to marginal features observed in the Class-Specific Adversarial framework.
+When combined with complementary strategies, our approach produced competitive semantic segmentation priors, with noticeably higher mIoU than the baseline.

+Subsequently, we proposed C²AM-H, an extension of C²AM that incorporates hints of salient regions to devise more robust salient maps in a weakly supervised fashion.
+We employed the pseudo-saliency maps learned in the creation of more robust affinity labels, entailing in a better refinement process of the aforementioned semantic segmentation priors.
 Our empirical results suggest that these interventions provide noticeable improvement in all stages, resulting in solutions that are both more effective and robust against data noise.

-As future work, we will study the effect of strong augmentation (e.g., MixUp, ClassMix, and CowMix) in WSSS; evaluate our approach over functional segmentation problems and instance segmentation problems; and devise forms to reduce computational footprint.
+As future work, we will (a) study the effect of strong augmentation techniques (e.g., ClassMix) to further strengthen our solution; (b) evaluate our approach over more difficult domains, such as ill-balanced datasets or functional segmentation problems, containing fuzzy visual patterns that may prove difficult to learn otherwise; and (c) devise forms to reduce computational footprint.